dokspot/reviewer/README.md

 # reviewer
 reviewer is the reviewing feature used in dokspot.
+It can be easily attached to any model and allows the model to be reviewed by users.

 ## Usage
 revpub works with Rails 5 onwards.
 You can add it to your Gemfile with: